codenet/col733-cloud/storage-spanner.md

 To get isolation, what we want is *serializabilty*.
 Observed effect of transaction executions can be rearranged in a serial order: T1 before T2 or T2 before T1.
-For the example above, in both rearrangements, x=90, y=110, and 200 is printed.
+For the example above, in both rearrangements, x=110, y=90, and 200 is printed.

 Note that serializability is different from linearizability.
-Linearizability only talks about operations on a single object whereas serializability is about
+Linearizability only talks about operations on a *single* object whereas serializability is about
 transactions: multiple operations on multiple objects.

 <img width=300 src="assets/figs/spanner-linear-serial.png">